ScentVerdict Exclusive

 3

 Every perfume looks dramatically different.
-A fresh citrus produces cool, flowing streams.
-A heavy oud creates dark, swirling vortices.
+A fresh citrus produces cool, open patterns.
+A heavy oud creates dark, dense forms.
 Browse the gallery to see how scent families translate into visual art.

 Find your perfume